How To Implement Abstractive Text Summarization In Python With Hugging Face Transformers And OpenAI

 2. Extractive summary with OpenAI

-The second alternative to using a library is using an API to do the text summarization for us.
+The second alternative to using a library is using an API to summarise the text for us.

 Here is an example of how you might use the GPT-3 API from the openai library in Python to perform abstractive summarization on a piece of text: